jinwyp/aegis-cyflow/README.md

 ## todo list

 1. add flowType to message to support        todo   done
-2. add userType to message                   todo   maybe not needed just like flowType
+2. add userType to message                   todo   maybe not needed  could create multi userMaster just like flowType
    to support multiple user-types
 3. change serialization to custom            todo